Who Is This Credit Card Best For?

 With the Norwegian Reward World Mastercard, you’ll earn 2% back in CashPoints on several types of purchases: Norwegian Air flights (and related travel expenses such as baggage fees), dining out, and groceries.
 So for example, if you make a $500 flight Norwegian flight purchase with your card, you’ll earn $10 back in CashPoints.
 All other purchases will earn 1% back in CashPoints.

 Not all dining and grocery purchases earn 2% back.
 Grocery purchases at retailers such as Target and Walmart don’t qualify, and if you use this card to buy lunch at a cafe in a department store like Nordstrom, it might not count as a dining purchase either.
 It all depends on how the card network categorizes the vendor.
 This is a common caveat with credit cards earning rewards on dining and supermarket purchases.

 At face value, these earning rates are pretty typical for a no-annual-fee airline card.
 However, this credit card adds an extra layer of complexity to earning rewards.

 The number of CashPoints deposited in your rewards account is based on the daily conversion rate of Norway’s currency, the Norwegian krone, to U.S. dollars.
-Since 1 Norwegian krone = 1 CashPoint, if you earned $10 back on a $500 flight purchase thanks to the 2% rewards earning rate, you’ll get about 103 CashPoints deposited in your account, based on the 10.36-to-1 krone to U.S. dollar conversion rate as of publication date.
+Since 1 Norwegian krone equals 1 CashPoint, if you earned $10 back on a $500 flight purchase, you’ll get about 108 CashPoints deposited in your account based on the 10.83:1 exchange rate as of publication date.

 Any CashPoints earned in the Norweigan Reward program will expire 48 months from the end of the year you earned the rewards.